 - Bring copy of vaccination card in case they get sick

-- Designated space in car (make comfortable with fav blanket, dog bed, etc)
+- Designated space in the car (make comfortable with fav blanket, dog bed, etc)

 - Good quality toys to keep them occupied/play with them at rest stops